-Immune-mediated adverse events were of interest to the CADTH clinical review team.
+Immune-mediated AEs were of interest to the CADTH clinical review team.

-In the full study population, at least 1 immune-mediated AE were documented in soft patients who received pembrolizumab plus SOC and placebo plus SOC, respectively.
-Grade 3 or worse immune-mediated AEs were reported in of patients in the pembrolizumab plus SOC group and in for patients in the placebo plus SOC group.

-In the full study population, at least 1 immune-mediated AE were documented in of patients who received pembrolizumab plus SOC and placebo plus SOC, respectively.
+In the total study population, at least 1 immune-mediated AE was documented in of patients who received pembrolizumab plus SOC and placebo plus SOC, respectively.
 Grade 3 or worse immune-mediated AEs were reported in of patients in the pembrolizumab plus SOC group and in of patients in the placebo plus SOC group.

+In the total study population, at least 1 immune-mediated AE was documented in of patients who received pembrolizumab plus SOC and placebo plus SOC, respectively.
+Grade 3 or worse, immune-mediated AEs were reported in of patients in the pembrolizumab plus SOC group and in of patients in the placebo plus SOC group.